inchworms/sinatra_tests/Route_Spec_Notes.md

 #does not convert plus sign into space as the value of a named param
 #literally matches parens in paths
 #matches paths that include spaces encoded with %20
+#matches paths that include spaces encoded with +